Technigo/project-p2-layouts/README.md

 # Project Name

 For this project I set up a webpage using flexbox and made it responsive to work on different screen sizes.
+FYI: the recipe pages all have the same setup, just different content.
+No need to thoroughly check every single one, once you've seen one you've seen all!

 ## The problem